bomonike/bomonike.github.io/anthropic-certs.md

 * <strong>Subagents</strong>: Create specialized subagents for different tasks with their own context window.

-* <strong>Skills</strong>: Reusable skills that can be invoked automatically by Claude or subagents.
+* <strong>Skills</strong> enable new knowledge to be dynamically obtained by Claude or subagents based on minimal description and the current query as opposed to always taking up room lurking in the context memory.

 * <strong>MCP Suppor</strong>t: Extend it with any MCP tool to access APIs, databases and other external systems.

 * <strong>GitHub Integratio</strong>n: Deep integration with GitHub for PR reviews, issue management and even CI/CD.

-* <strong>Hooks</strong>: Activate agentic workflows automatically triggered by events
+* <strong>Hooks</strong> activate agentic workflows automatically triggered by events.

-* <strong>Plugins</strong>: Bundle hooks, slash commands and skills into plugins you can share with other people
+* <strong>Plugins</strong> bundle hooks, slash commands, and skills together for sharing with others.

-* <strong>Claude Agent SDK</strong>: Build agentic AI systems beyond coding assistance
+* <strong>Claude Agent SDK</strong> are used to build agentic AI systems beyond coding assistance.

 ## Pricing Subscriptiions